Chapter 4:

 If I had to describe my first month in Izu, I would say it was humbling.
 Not spiritually, as one would hope, but socially.

-Apparently, I was very unpopular with local cats, until recently.
+Apparently, I was deeply unpopular with the local cats.

 The café was bustling when I walked in with the other trainees for morning tea.
 I did not expect this.
 Izu rarely “bustled”, yet there we were, packed into the little shop as if it was the last café on earth.